kata198/AdvancedHTMLParser/README.rst

 The AdvancedHTMLParser can read in a file (or string) of HTML, and will create a modifiable DOM tree from it.
 It can also be constructed manually from AdvancedHTMLParser.AdvancedTag objects.

+Think of this like "document" in a browser.

 The parser then exposes many "standard" functions as you'd find on the web for accessing the data:

     getElementsByTagName   - Returns a list of all elements matching a tag name